Latest posts by Mark Spera (see all)

 Do you want to own all your content and have an access to it and thus, ready to buy a domain?
 Answers will definitely help you to choose the best option.

-Again, there’s a reason most bloggers use WordPress.
+There’s a reason most bloggers use WordPress.
 It has the out-of-the-box features and flexibility to serve your needs today or however you decide to grow in the future.
+See the guide by clicking below.

 More from our “How to Start a Blog” series please read: